Ternopil Pond: History

 It was created in 1548 by Crown Hetman Jan Tarnowski as one link in a chain of fortifications encircling his residence, the Tarnopol Castle.
-In the 16th century the pond stretched for 7 km up to the high dam carrying the Lwów Highway.
+In the 16th century, the pond stretched for 7 km up to the high dam carrying the highway to Lwów.
 At the beginning of the 20th century, the pond was leased by Ternopil businessman Volodymyr Trach, who exported fish to Poland.

-In addition it was also used for fish breeding.
-The pond, formerly renowned for its fisheries, had silted up by the mid-20th century and was further damaged during the Second World War.
-During the Second World War, Ternopil pond was completely destroyed.
+In addition, it was also used for fish breeding.
+The pond, formerly renowned for its fisheries, had silted up by the mid-20th century, and was further damaged during the Second World War.
+During the Second World War, Ternopil Pond was completely destroyed.
 It was reconstructed and expanded in 1952 to include a network of marshes bordering the Seret River during the massive rebuilding of Ternopil.
-At that time, it was decided to transfer the water resources to the local authorities in 1956, which began to recover the Ternopil pond.
+At that time, it was decided to transfer the water resources to the local authorities in 1956, which began to recover the pond.
 A new dam was built resulting in a higher water level than before.
-The mended pond had taken a much larger area - more than 300 hectares, and was subsequently named as Komsomol lake.
+The mended pond had taken a much larger area - more than 300 hectares, and was subsequently named as Komsomol Pond.
 Shevchenko Park was established between the pond and the city center in 1953, which stretched along the eastern shores of the lake.
-In the 1960s, the beach near the Old Castle was eliminated and in its place a central pier was built.
+In the 1960s, the beach near the Old Castle was eliminated, and in its place, a central pier was built.
 A local version of the Jet d'Eau was inaugurated in 1975.
-In the 1980s the landscaping around the Komsomolsk lake continued to be developed.
+In the 1980s the landscaping around the Komsomolsk Pond continued to be developed.
 A hydropark "Pioneer" behind the dam was created, which later was renamed as "Topilche."
 Hotel "Moscow" was also built at the foot of the Forest Park "Zahrebellia".
 Subsequently, the hotel's name was changed to "Halychyna".
-Also, Ternopil pond has two islands: the Island of Love and "The Seagull" (“Chaika”).
+Also, Ternopil Pond has two islands: the Island of Love and "The Seagull" (“Chaika”).

-An old Soviet motor ship, "Yan Amor Tarnovskyi" (former name "The Hero Tantsorov") still operating on the pond.
-In 1968, the ship appeared in Ternopil named in honor of Gregory Tantsorov - one of the liberators of the city from German occupation.
-The ship originally was called "Zalishchyky" and was built in 1963 in Belarus.
-The overhaul of "The Hero Tantsorov" was made in 2006.
-In 1966 a small motor ship "PT-50" appeared on the pond ("Passenger ship - Fifty Project"), built in 1964.
+An old Soviet motor ship, named "Yan Amor Tarnovskyi" still operates on the pond.
+In 1968, the ship arrived in Ternopil, and was initially named "The Hero Tantsorov", in honor of Gregory Tantsorov, one of the liberators of the city from German occupation.
+The ship was originally called "Zalishchyky", and was built in 1963 in Belarus.
+An overhaul of "The Hero Tantsorov" was conducted in 2006.
+In 1966, a small motor ship "PT-50", built in 1964, appeared on the pond ("Passenger ship - Fifty Project").
 In 2005, the two ships were passed to the ownership of municipal enterprise “Ternopilelektrotrans”.

 The pond has significant economic importance in the 21st century, operating four mills that bring profits to the city.
-There are a lot of fish in the lake such as pike, perch, carp, and others.
+There are many fish in the lake such as pike, perch, carp, and others.
 There are also a lot of algae and the yellow water lily that blooms in late June.
-To the west of the pond near the village Pronyatyn, various types of willows are existent.
+To the west of the pond, near the village Proniatyn, various types of willows are existent.
 Also, wild ducks and gulls swim and breed in Ternopil pond.